How advisors can gain a competitive edge

 Making the most of a scarce resource

 The pace of innovation in financial services continues to accelerate.
-A key question facing all stakeholders in the industry is, how they can leverage emerging or innovative technologies to streamline their practices and find more time for their clients.
+A key question facing all stakeholders in the industry is, how they can leverage emerging or innovative technologies to streamline their operations and increase efficiencies.

 Consider that, globally, we only scratching the surface of how interconnected technology is making us, and what effects that might have on how we live and work.
 One of the presenters pointed out that today, 4.6 Billion people are connected to the Internet through their phones.